 Step 1: Five minutes

 Read all the information it has to offer.
 Think about what the really essential points are, what specific words communicate and the key pieces of info that jump out.
 Highlight them.

 There's probably a lot there, and probably A LOT of words flying around.
-So now you’re going to break down the brief into just 16 words.
+So now you’re going to break down the creative brief into just 16 words.
 These 16 words should communicate what the brief is asking you to do.
-Imagine you're giving this to someone instead of the full brief.
+Imagine you're giving this to someone instead of the full creative brief.
 How can you get them to understand what the task is?
-Switch up the sentences you've highlighted, pull in your key words/phrases or just write a new 16-word brief from scratch.
+Switch up the sentences you've highlighted, pull in your key words and phrases, or just write a new 16-word brief from scratch.

 Step 2: Two minutes